History of Pacific McGeorge

 In The Beginning

-Pacific McGeorge School of Law began as a one-room night school in downtown Sacramento (L & 10th) in 1924, when it was founded as the Sacramento College of Law.
+McGeorge School of Law began as a one-room night school in downtown Sacramento (L & 10th) in 1924, when it was founded as the Sacramento College of Law.
 Verne Adrian McGeorge was the founding dean and professor of law.
 The first commencement in 1925 marked the graduation of five new attorneys.
-The first female graduate of the school was Rose Sheehan in 1927, marking the college as ahead of its time in diversity and inclusion.
+The first woman graduate of the school was Rose Sheehan in 1927, marking the college as ahead of its time in diversity and inclusion.
 In 1929, the Board of Trustees renamed the school McGeorge College of Law in honor of its founder.

 Succeeding McGeorge, Russell Harris was dean from 1930-1933.
 Gilford Rowland was dean from 1933-1937.
 Lawrence Dorety was dean from 1937 until the school closed during WWII.
 The school reopened in 1946 under Dean John Swan.
 Dean Swan began to pursue a permanent home for McGeorge College of Law after several moves in downtown Sacramento.